dojo/docs/dijit/Tree-examples.rst

         // do work here
     });

-Expanding and Focusing tree nodes programatically
+Expanding and Focusing tree nodes programmatically
 -------------------------------------------------

 ``New in 1.4``